MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-assess-servers.md

 To perform successful migration to Azure, it is critical for Contoso to understand workload details and their dependencies during migration planning.
 As a best practice, Contoso migration team needs to identify application owners of workloads running on each server that is being assessed for migration.
 Contoso uses their CMDB data to link discovered servers to various business applications and identify respective applications owners, their development and support teams.
 After application owners are identified, Contoso migration team schedules review meetings (interviews) with them.

-The migration team [group machines](https://docs.microsoft.com/azure/migrate/how-to-create-a-group) for workload specific assessment based on the application tiers and their dependencies.
+The migration team [groups machines](https://docs.microsoft.com/azure/migrate/how-to-create-a-group) for workload specific assessment based on the application tiers and their dependencies.
 During further analysis and application owner discussions, the idea is to further refine the group.
-This will also help later in finalizing migration batches.
+This will also help later in finalizing migration waves.

 ### Dependency analysis